-The Certificate of Excellence in Financial Reporting is presented to for its Comprehensive Annual Financial Report (CAFR) for the Fiscal Year Ended June 30, 2017.
+The Certificate of Excellence in Financial Reporting is presented to for its Comprehensive Annual Financial Report (CAFR) for the Fiscal Year Ended June 30, 2018.

-Geneva Community Unit School District 304
+Geneva Community Unit School District No. 304

-The CAFR has been reviewed and met or exceeded ASBO International's Certificate of Excellence standards.
+The CAFR meets the criteria established for ASBO International's Certificate of Excellence.